DevExpress-Examples/devextreme-gantt-planned-vs-actual-tasks/Readme.md

 The main idea is to create two HTML div elements and add them to a task container.
 The first element represents [planned](https://github.com/DevExpress-Examples/gantt-for-java-script-planned-vs-actual-tasks/blob/21.1.4+/CS/DevExtremeMvcApp1/Views/Home/Index.cshtml#L75) tasks.
 It is created based on the taskSize parameter.

 The second element is for an actual task.
 Its size and position are [calculated](https://github.com/DevExpress-Examples/gantt-for-java-script-planned-vs-actual-tasks/blob/21.1.4+/CS/DevExtremeMvcApp1/Views/Home/Index.cshtml#L105) based on task data.
+Appearance of actual tasks is defined by the [custom-task-2](https://github.com/DevExpress-Examples/gantt-for-java-script-planned-vs-actual-tasks/blob/21.1.4+/CS/DevExtremeMvcApp1/Views/Shared/_Layout.cshtml#L25) class.

 See: